networkservicemesh/deployments-k8s/examples/ipsec_mechanism/README.md

-# Basic examples
+# IPSec remote mechanism examples

-Contain basic setup for NSM that includes `nsmgr`, `forwarder-vpp`, `registry-k8s`.
-This setup can be used to check mechanisms combination or some kind of NSM [features](../features).
+Contain a setup for NSM that includes `nsmgr`, `forwarder-vpp`, `registry-k8s`.
+This setup can be used to check mechanisms combination.\
+\
+Unlike the [basic setup](../basic), which uses `Wireguard` as the default IP remote mechanism, we prioritize `IPSec` here.

 ## Requires